luigiocone/parallel-convolution/README.md

-# Parallelizing the Convolution Operation using MPI
+# Parallelizing the convolution operation using MPI

 Project work for "Sistemi concorrenti" course at Unisannio.
 This repository was forked from [0xnirmal/Parallel-Convolution-MPI](https://github.com/0xnirmal/Parallel-Convolution-MPI) and the documentation about the convolution operation has been moved in [docs](https://github.com/luigiocone/Parallel-Convolution-MPI/tree/master/docs) folder.